High-Linalool Strains Perfect for Relaxing

 Average CBD content: 0.17%

-Sweet Gelato is the hybrid offspring of Sunset Sherbet and Girl Scout Cookies and comes from a lineage of dessert-inspired strains.
-It has a delicious scent that’s more vanilla than lavender, but linalool is felt in the deeply relaxing effects of this strain.
-Abundant terpenes balance relaxation with a burst of energizing limonene and balancing caryophyllene.
+The Gelato cultivar is the hybrid offspring of Sunset Sherbet and Girl Scout Cookies and comes from a lineage of dessert-inspired strains.
+It has a delicious scent that’s more vanilla than lavender, but linalool is felt in the effects of this strain, which are widely said to be deeply relaxing.
+The abundant terpenes may balance relaxation with a burst of energizing limonene and balancing caryophyllene.

 Average linalool content: 0.02%